This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- In a large dutch oven (or pot) over medium-high heat, add the bacon and saute until browned.
+- In a large dutch oven or large stock pot over medium-high heat, add the chopped bacon and saute until browned.
 Remove with a slotted spoon onto a plate.

-- Add the sausage into the pot and saute until fully cooked through, breaking up the sausage as it cooks.
+- Add the mild Italian sausage into the pot and saute until fully cooked through, breaking up the sausage as it cooks.
 Remove with a slotted spoon onto a plate.

-- Add the potatoes and broth.
-Bring to a boil, cover and turn heat down to low for a low simmer.
+- Add the diced potatoes and chicken broth.
+Bring to a boil, cover, and turn the heat down to low or medium heat to simmer.
 Boil the potatoes for 15 minutes until the potatoes are soft through the center but still maintain their shape.

-- Add the kale and stir to begin to wilt the kale.
-Add the coconut milk, cooked bacon, cooked sausage, sea salt and pepper.
-Stir the soup together, taste and add more sea salt as needed.
+- Add the kale and stir for a little bit to begin to wilt the kale.
+Add the coconut milk, cooked bacon, cooked sausage, sea salt, and pepper.
+Stir the soup together, taste, and add more sea salt as needed.
+For an extra kick of heat, add a pinch of red pepper flakes!

 Notes